carallon/io-module-developer-guide/source/guide/module-instances.rst

 The ``module`` object has a ``shared_table`` field.
 This field also appears in the ``module`` object exposed to other module instances.

 The ``shared_table`` is mutable.
 Changes applies to the ``shared_table`` will appear in all other instances.
-In most circumstances it is preferable for the ``shared_table`` to populated with functions by the module script, and for instances to interact with shared data only through calling these functions, and not by modifying the ``shared_table``.
+In most circumstances it is preferable for the ``shared_table`` to be populated with functions by the module script, and for instances to interact with shared data only through calling these functions, and not by modifying the ``shared_table``.

 As an example, suppose the module script manages a counter shared between all instances.
 The module script may have loaded an ``increment_counter`` function in the ``shared_table`` which can be invoked in the instance script as follows: